Health Benefits Of Walking – 13 Ways To Exponentially Increase The Quality Of Life

 Walk before you run.
 Or, just walk.
-The benefits of walking are often overlooked or underestimated.
+The numerous health benefits of walking are often overlooked or underestimated.
 “What is the meaning of life?” – It’s the one question as old as humankind.
 I don’t know about the purpose, but I know what we have become designed for (physically, at least) – and that’s walking.

 For millennia, we’ve been mostly walking, but lately, not so much.
 We need to accept the truth that sitting for too long even in the most comfortable chair is detrimental to our health.
 It’s a disease.
 Walking is the cure.